abharvey/simply-themed/readme.md

-#theme-responsively

-Code Responsibly, Theme Responsively.
+## Code Responsibly, Theme Responsively.

 I built this out of dissatisfaction with other responsive design styled libraries.